Wakefield planning matters

 The district is not without its challenges, however.
 The local authority is wedded to an old-school road corridor approach to regenerating Hemsworth, proposing to connect it to Ackworth and Pontefract with a new road that will inevitably become a draw for low-density development, as has happened in the Dearne Valley (Barnsley).

 We submitted our response to the Wakefield Draft Local Plan Consultation.
 You can read our plan review by clicking the link below.

 The Planning Inspector found that the Wakefield Local Plan is sound, subject to some main modifications, and can proceed to adoption in early 2024.

 A hearing session to cover the funding and delivery strategy for the South Featherstone bypass and Knottingley link road and implications for the delivery of sites LP11 and LP775 (Matters 5, 12 and 14) will be held on Wednesday, 11 January 2023 at the Kingswood Suite, Town Hall, Wood Street, Wakefield WF1 2HQ.

-A detailed agenda and a list of participants for this session will be available mid-December.
 Find out more in Wakefield’s local plan news↗

 Invitations to participate in the consultations on The South Featherstone Link Road and the Knottingley Sustainable Transport Package Link Road and Employment Land Need and Supply Update Note– Post Stage 2 Hearings have been issued to those directly involved with each Matter.
 The consultations closed on Monday 7th November 2022.
 Comments are available to view in the Examination Library↗.